briangorman/reason-lsp-demo/README.md

-# reason-react-testing-example
-A simple project to demonstrate how to do snapshot and functional component tests with ReasonReact.
+A simple project to demonstrate issues with reason-language-server resulting in issues being reported that are not real.

 ### Running the project